ariel-fu/os/lab/overview.md

 indirection so that virtual memory actions can be architecture independent.

 - `x86_64vm.c` -- code for managing memory (called exclusively through `vspace.c`).
-`kvmalloc` allocates the page table the hardware uses to map kernel memory.
+`mem_init` allocate the page table the hardware uses to map kernel memory.
 Protection bits are set in the page table so that user code cannot access kernel memory, even though it is "mapped" into the user address space.